WellthCare

 The State of Coverage: A Mixed Landscape

-Currently, you cannot assume acupuncture is covered.
-According to industry benchmarks and data from the Society for Human Resource Management (SHRM), a growing but still limited percentage of employers include it.
-Coverage typically falls into a few categories:
+Don’t assume acupuncture is covered.
+According to data from the Society for Human Resource Management (SHRM), a growing but still limited percentage of employers include it.
+How it shows up varies:

-- Full Coverage with Limits: A plan may cover a set number of visits per year (e.g., 12-20 acupuncture sessions) with a standard co-pay, often only for specific diagnoses like chronic pain, nausea from chemotherapy, or migraines.
+• Full Coverage with Limits: Some plans cover a set number of visits per year (e.g., 12–20 acupuncture sessions) with a standard co-pay, but often only for specific diagnoses like chronic pain, nausea from chemotherapy, or migraines.

-- Supplemental or Voluntary Benefits: Acupuncture might be offered as an optional rider that employees can elect to pay for themselves, separate from the core medical plan.
+• Supplemental or Voluntary Benefits: Acupuncture might be offered as an optional rider you pay for yourself, separate from the core medical plan.

-- Excluded Entirely: Many high-deductible health plans (HDHPs) and basic plans still explicitly exclude acupuncture, classifying it as an "alternative therapy" not eligible for reimbursement.
+• Excluded Entirely: Many high-deductible health plans (HDHPs) and basic plans still explicitly exclude it, classifying acupuncture as an “alternative therapy” not eligible for reimbursement.

 Key Factors Influencing Coverage

-Several elements determine whether your plan includes these benefits:
+Several things determine whether your plan includes these benefits:

-- Medical Evidence & Cost-Effectiveness: Insurers and employers look for proof that a therapy provides a measurable return on investment.
+• Medical Evidence & Cost-Effectiveness: Insurers and employers look for proof that a therapy delivers a measurable return on investment.
 Acupuncture for chronic lower back pain, for example, has strong clinical support and can be a cost-effective alternative to surgery or long-term opioid use.

-- State Mandates: Over a dozen states, including California, Massachusetts, and Washington, have "mandate-lite" or full mandates that require insurers to offer coverage for acupuncture services, though employers may still choose not to purchase it.
+• State Mandates: Over a dozen states, including California, Massachusetts, and Washington, have “mandate-lite” or full mandates that require insurers to offer coverage for acupuncture services — though employers can still choose not to buy it.

-- The Role of HSAs and FSAs: Even if your medical plan doesn't cover acupuncture, you may be able to use pre-tax dollars from a Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for it, provided it is for the diagnosis, treatment, or prevention of a medical condition.
+• The Role of HSAs and FSAs: Even if your medical plan doesn’t cover acupuncture, you may be able to use pre-tax dollars from a Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for it, provided it treats a diagnosed medical condition.

 How a Modern, Holistic Benefits System Approaches This

-Innovative benefits platforms are rethinking this fragmented approach.
-The most effective systems don't just bolt on alternative therapy coverage as an afterthought; they integrate it into a cohesive Health-to-Wealth strategy that aligns incentives for employees and employers.
-In this model, preventive and holistic care-including therapies proven to manage pain, reduce stress, and improve function-becomes a first-line tool, not a last resort.
+Innovative benefits platforms are rethinking the patchwork.
+The most effective systems don’t just bolt on alternative therapy coverage as an afterthought; they integrate it into a cohesive Health-to-Wealth strategy that aligns incentives for employees and employers.
+In this model, preventive and holistic care — including therapies proven to manage pain, reduce stress, and improve function — becomes a first-line tool, not a last resort.

-Imagine a system where completing a course of acupuncture for a qualified condition not only has a $0 co-pay but also earns the employee rewards (like spendable credits for health products) and contributes to their long-term savings.
-This creates a powerful flywheel: employees get better care, employers see reduced claims from avoided surgeries or specialist visits, and everyone's financial health improves.
-This is the core of a structural redesign where healthcare truly pays you back.
+Imagine a system where completing a course of acupuncture for a qualified condition not only costs nothing out-of-pocket but also earns you rewards (like spendable credits for health products) and contributes to your long-term savings.
+It creates a cycle where everyone benefits: employees get better care, employers see reduced claims from avoided surgeries or specialist visits, and everyone’s financial health improves.
+That’s the core of a structural redesign where healthcare truly pays you back.
+WellthCare is the first Health-to-Wealth benefit system that makes this vision a reality, rewarding employees for verified preventive and alternative care actions with store dollars and automatic retirement contributions, while helping employers reduce costs without disruption.

 Actionable Steps for Employees & HR Leaders